 - 3 green onions cut into finely sliced rounds

 - 2 tablespoons fresh parsley leaves finely chopped

-- 3 tablespoons Juice of one fresh lemon
+- 3 tablespoons Fresh lemon Juice

-- 3 6oz cans white crab meat In water or brine drained
+- 3 6oz cans white crab meat In water or brine, drained

 - 1/2 cup mayonnaise